Just one drink

 Just like riding a bike

-You know how you can get on a bike after 10 years, and after a few rusty pedals, you’re off to the races like you were ten years old again?
+You know how you can get on a bike after years of not riding, and after a few rusty pedals, you’re off to the races?
 Those habit loops are so well established, you don’t even need to have ridden a bike recently to know exactly how to balance, pedal, or steer.
 Your brain just takes over and away you go!
 Now think about how long you have been drinking, or how long you drank in the past.
 Maybe it was every weekend or just during football season, but you made a habit loop.
-Your brain connected drinking one with drinking X many more, or for X many nights, and your brain wants nothing more than to complete the loop for you so you don’t have to think about it.
+Your brain connected drinking one with drinking more.
+Your brain wants nothing more than to complete the loop for you so you don’t have to think about it.

 This is exactly why people are so surprised at their inability to stop at just one drink or just one day.
 They intellectually know better now, but their habit-loving brain wasn’t a part of that thought process.
 It takes immense levels of awareness and concentration to the moment: how you feel, what you’re thinking, what you’re doing, in order to pull yourself out of auto-pilot and pay attention in order to stop at just one drink, tie your shoes in a new way, or brush your teeth in a different order.
 And guess what alcohol is good at obscuring?
 Awareness of the present moment, the very thing you need in order to not be on auto-pilot!